anjoweichbrodt/WS_Anagni2019/README.md

 ## Issues

-**Many problems during installation are related to misspelled paths or command line instructions.
+**Many problems during installation are related to misspelled paths or command line instructions.**
-Always check that first.**

 If you run into problems with the above instructions, the preferred way to ask for help is through the issue tracker of the current repository at https://github.com/BlockResearchGroup/WS_Anagni2019/issues